rwxrob/zet/20210914135534/README.md

 most of all, even people you love.
 And Yoda taught us all what happens after that:

-> Fear leads to anger, anger to hate, and hate leads to suffering.
+> Fear leads to anger, anger leads to hate, and hate leads to suffering.

 The solution in every single case (for me) was just to direct that adrenaline and passion --- not into lashing out and defensively